 Responsible Travel Tips – Himalayas

-I will kick-start with initial three most important ones and we can keep posting others in the subsequent posts.
+I will kick-start with the first three most important ones, and we can keep posting others in the subsequent posts.
 Looking forward to all your tips/views/thoughts/suggestions/inputs 🙂

 1. DO NOT litter

 The first and the foremost thing: Please DO NOT litter around in the mountains.
 You must love them and protect them as you do your home.
-Each and every individual in your group MUST ensure that they bring their own trash back from the day’s travel especially the plastics wrappers or at least put them into the dedicated dustbin.
+Every individual in your group MUST ensure that they bring their trash back from the day’s travel, especially the plastics wrappers, or at least put them into the dedicated dustbin.

-If you are self-driving, the best thing I will suggest is to carry a couple of large bags or bins with you in your car where you can put in all the trash of wafers, toffees, chocolates, etc..
-This will help you keep all the trash in a single place and once some garbage bin is available nearby, you can throw it there or empty the bin.
+If you are self-driving, the best thing I will suggest is to carry a couple of large bags or bins with you in your car.
+You should put in it all the trash of wafers, toffees, chocolates, etc..
+This will help you keep all the garbage in a single place.
+And once some garbage bin is available nearby, you can throw it there or empty the bin.

 2. Always carry a refillable water bottle

-I feel one of the major waste/garbage littered in the Himalayas is the “Plastic Water Bottles” as they tend to get crushed making them unusable after 2-3 refillings.
+I feel one of the significant waste/garbage littered in the Himalayas is the “Plastic Water Bottles” as they tend to get crushed, making them unusable after 2-3 refillings.
 Some folks even don’t bother refilling.

-I believe if you carry your own single durable waterbottle/sipper which can be re-filled rather being crushed will help the environment tremendously by lowering the littering that happens in the Himalayas due to empty water bottles.
+I believe if you carry your own single durable waterbottle/sipper, which can be re-filled, instead, you crush & throw it.
+It will help the environment tremendously by lowering the littering that happens in the Himalayas due to empty water bottles.

-Just imagine that on an average people make a 10-12 days road trip to Ladakh.
-It is recommended to drink about 2-2.5 liters of water a day which makes it about 40-50 water bottles of 500ml each.
-Consider your car with an optimum group size of 5 people, this makes it 200-250 bottles of trash per car.
+Imagine that ordinary people make a 10-12 days road trip to Ladakh.
+It is recommended to drink about 2-2.5 liters of water a day, which makes it about 40-50 water bottles of 500ml each.
+Consider your car with an optimum group size of 5 people; this makes it 200-250 bottles of trash per car.

-3. Enjoy music but restrict the volume to yourself
+3. Enjoy the music but restrict the volume to yourself

 Typically people from the plains tend to play loud music in their cars in the mountains.
 Now with the emergence of technology, the Bluetooth speakers can emit good sound pollution in such remote areas of the Himalayas.

-I have seen groups creating annoyances to others, creating scenes after getting drunk and dancing till 4 AM in the morning.
+I have seen groups creating annoyances to others, creating scenes after getting drunk, and dancing till 4 AM.
 Very disappointing.

-If you are not aware, the high mountain passes are almost like places of worships for the locals because of their humbleness that the two routes are connected.
-They believe that the purity of the places shall not be disturbed at all and by all means always RESPECTED !!
+If you are not aware, the high mountain passes are almost like places of worship for the locals because of their humbleness that the two routes are connected.
+They believe that the purity of the sites shall not be disturbed at all and, by all means, always RESPECTED !!

 4. Benefit & promote the local Himalayan people with your travel

-It is always better to stay with local families and talk to the people around the remote Himalayan village in order to understand and support their cultural values & beliefs.
-This creates a great sense of connection to the place you are traveling.
-You are not just traveling for the sake of it BUT to learn something good in your life from the locals.
+It is always better to stay with local families and talk to the people around the remote Himalayan village to understand and support their cultural values and beliefs.
+Staying with locals creates a great sense of connection to the place you are traveling.
+You are not just going for the sake of it BUT to learn something good in your life from the locals.

-Staying in homestays or small guest houses run by local families actually benefit them monetarily as well and you get a chance to indulge in their day to day life getting lessons of life which otherwise sleeping in a comfortable hotel are far off the tracks.
+Staying in homestays or small guest houses run by local families benefit them monetarily as well, and you get a chance to indulge in their day to day life getting lessons of life which otherwise sleeping in a comfortable hotel are far off the tracks.

-Eat at local dhabhas, restaurants, small eateries, etc.. run by local people and even buy items in need including packed food from the small shops available in such villages.
-This will help them greatly.
+Eat at local dhabhas, restaurants, small eateries, etc.. run by local people and even buy items in need, including packed food from the small shops available in such villages.
+This practice will help them greatly.

 Well, I know there are quite very popular but polluted with greed destinations in the Himalayas.
 However, that is not in general.
 Most locations or destinations in the Himalayas are still far away from such kind of polluted greed of locals where they tend to exploit the tourists at worse.